 As a prominent attorney, Curtin won the vote as state senator and served for 16 years.

 During the last half of the 20th century, the home fell into disrepair.
 The new owner is Steve Case, who purchased and fully restored the house.
-He plans to open it as a home for retired, active seniors.• The Tuolumne County Museum is in a building that once housed the county jail.
-Whenever a sheriff married, guess where he and his bride lived?
+He plans to open it as a home for retired, active seniors.

 The following information comes from a museum pamphlet: